-Using natural solutions so people and nature can thrive together.
+Using nature-based solutions to help people and nature thrive together.

 The Nature Conservancy has established a global cities program and a network of 24 urban conservation programs in the U.S. with the goal of changing the relationship between cities and nature.
 We know using natural solutions to address many of the challenges facing urban areas can create more livable communities and a world where people and nature thrive together.